-If the sign is positive then we say the $r^{th}$ level rotation is clockwise.
+If the sign is positive, then we say that the $r^{th}$ level rotation is clockwise.
 Otherwise, it is an anti-clockwise $r^{th}$ level rotation for $r\neq 0$.
-However, if we take $r=0$, then the rotation is trivial and the real axes joining points on the CoP remains stable.
-It is important to say that the result of a rotation must not be necessarily a CoP.
-Due to the condition $[k]\in \mathcal{C}(n,\mathbb{M})$ it is even possible that the target set is empty.
-In this case we say that the $r^{th}$ level rotation fails to exist. \end{definition}
+However, if we take $r=0$, then the rotation is trivial and the real axes joining points on the CoP remain stable.
+The result of a rotation must not be a CoP.
+Due to condition $[k]\in \mathcal{C}(n,\mathbb{M})$, it is possible that the target set is empty.
+In this case, we say that the $r^{th}$ level rotation does not exist. \end{definition}

 \begin{theorem} The CoP $\mathcal{C}(n)$ remains invariant under the $r^{th}$ level rotation $\varpi_r$.
 That is